ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception: &quot;Transactions are noticeably faster after The Merge.&quot;"
+title="Misconception: &quot;Transactions were accelerated substantially by The Merge.&quot;"
 contentPreview="False.
-Though some slight changes exist, transaction speed is mostly remain the same on layer 1."> A transaction's "speed" can be measured in a few ways, including time to be included in a block and time to finalization.
+Though some slight changes exist, transaction speed is mostly the same on layer 1 now as it was before The Merge.">
+A transaction's "speed" can be measured in a few ways, including time to be included in a block and time to finalization.
 Both of these changes slightly, but not in a way that users will notice.

 Historically, on proof-of-work, the target was to have a new block every ~13.3 seconds.
 Under proof-of-stake, slots occur precisely every 12 seconds, each of which is an opportunity for a validator to publish a block.
 Most slots have blocks, but not necessarily all (i.e. a validator is offline).
 In proof-of-stake, blocks are produced ~10% more frequently than on proof-of-work.
 This was a fairly insignificant change and is unlikely to be noticed by users.